Killing of Latjor Tuel: Reactions and response

 While police have described Tuel as holding a weapon, multiple friends have challenged that account stating that he used a retractile cane as a mobility aid, despite sources stating that Tuel also was holding a knife.
 Friends have also criticized police for killing Tuel, claiming the dog was charging toward him, contrary to the account given by police and video of the incident.

 Calgary's Police Chief Mark Neufeld defended the actions of his officers, "the call that the police responded to was not—when reported—about mental health.
 It was a complaint of an assault involving a man in possession of a knife and a stick in a busy public area".
 On February 23, 2022, Neufeld was questioned by the police commission about the killing and stated the Tuel may have faced systemic barriers, but also that the actions of his officers were not racially motivated.

 The Alberta Serious Incident Response Team, Alberta's police oversight body, were still investigating the incident in December 2022.

 Jyoti Gondek, the mayor of Calgary stated the events were devastating and tragic and that questions needed to be answered by the investigation.
-Calgary Black Chambers called for an inquiry into Tuel's death, and made comparisons with the Calgary Police Service's assault of Godfred Addai-Nyamekye and killing of Anthony Heffernan.
+Calgary Black Chambers called for an inquiry into Tuel's death, and made comparisons with the Calgary Police Service's assault of Godfred Addai-Nyamekye.
 A GoFundMe campaign was created to raise funds to repatriate Tuel's body to South Sudan and to fund legal action.

 On February 26, 2022, a crowd of demonstrators gathered in downtown Calgary calling for justice for Tuel after that representatives of the police met with Tuel's family.
 Tuel's mother, Rebecca Aker Akol, arrived in Canada from Sudan in December 2022 and called for justice and accountability for her son's death.